RyanFin/GoPlayGround/README.md

 - **Buffered channels have a set capacity** which determines how much data can be stored in the channel.
 In a buffered channel, if the channel is full and the goroutine attempts to *send* data, the goroutine will lock until there is space in the channel.
 If the buffered channel attempts to *receive* data and the channel is empty, the goroutine will lock as it waits for the buffer to fill with data.

 #### Go Mutex
+- Avoid race conditions by syncronising goroutines access to the state (variables)

 #### Go Atomic Operations
 - Atomic counters: https://gobyexample.com/atomic-counters